 (no date), near Craig

 The ghost town is named for Fortification Creek, which flows along CO 13 (formerly CO 789) south into Craig and the Yampa River.
-Fortification Creek is so named presumably because of Fortification Rocks, a hogback formation which resembles a long castellanated wall, just west of the highway and the creek (and just a couple of miles south of the townsite, which had been a consolidated school site back in the 1930's), but it possibly may have been named because of a fort of some type in Craig.
+Fortification Creek is so named presumably because of Fortification Rocks, a hogback formation which resembles a long castellated wall, just west of the highway and the creek (and just a couple of miles south of the townsite, which had been a consolidated school site back in the 1930's).
+However, it could also possibly have been named because of an actual fort of some type in Craig.

 (info provided by Nathan Barton)

 A trading post, sometimes referred to as Fort Misery, built by Texan traders Philip Thompson and William Craig.
 It was simply a one-story log house with three wings, a dirt roof, and no stockade.
 Exact location undetermined.
 The Browns Park region of Colorado/Utah was at the time known as "Brown's Hole", which is located along the Green River within Browns Park National Wildlife Refuge, between Dinosaur National Monument (the "Gates of Lodor") in Colorado, and the Flaming Gorge National Recreation Area in Utah.
 There are several possible sites theorized for the long vanished trading post, the one favored by Colorado authorities is a site along Harry Hoy Bottom or Nelson Bottom, near the "Watson Place".
 Other possible sites include those on the Utah side of the border, especially one near the historic John Jarvie Ranch and the Green River Indian Crossing.

 NEED MORE INFO: Fort Scott on Tomichi Creek, Gunnison County; Fort Boettcher northwest of Walden, Jackson County.